Satellite radio, cable and WiMAX bonding - alternatives to DSL & Co.

-- WiMAX infrastructures available e.g. in parts of Germany, in some European countries and especially in the U.S. can be used with Viprinet and bonded with other media.
+- WiMAX infrastructures available e.g. in some European countries and especially in the U.S. can be used with Viprinet and bonded with other media.

 - 3G / 4G networks and DSL connections can be coupled with satellite radio, cable links or WiMAX.

 - Via the Viprinet VPN tunnel, the respective connection becomes accessible by a static IP address.

 Special connections by bonding satellite radio, cable and WiMAX over Ethernet